Sometimes you just really need to know how to control and prevent gag reflex.

 Here are some desensitization tips to prevent gag reflex:

 - Find out when the gag reflex happens.
 To do this, use your toothbrush to brush your tongue.
 Start from the tip of the tongue and make your way deeper until the gag reflex happens.

 - Try to keep brushing this part for 10 seconds.
 When you have found the spot when this happens, train yourself not to gag naturally by inducing some gagging.
 Stop brushing when you feel that you can’t take this anymore.
 Train yourself daily until you can calmly brush your tongue on the same spot for at least 10 seconds.

 - Reach deeper into the mouth.
 When you have finally gained the control of your gag reflex on the spot, try reaching deeper.
 Keep moving further until you have moved to the farthest spot the brush can reach and you can comfortably brush there for at least 10 seconds.

 If you want to prevent gagging while brushing your teeth, dentists highly recommend using an electric toothbrush or slowly increasing the brushing area as you go.
 During dental treatments, try and concentrate to breathe through your nose or use a nasal decongestant before you head to the dentist.

 - At Celebrity Smiles & General Dentistry, we understand how to gag reflex can be embarrassing and a reason for patients to not come to our office.
 Gagging can also be caused by psychological factors so it is very important to work with a dentist you can trust.

-We take extra care to learn about the discomforts our patients feel during dental treatment.
+We take extra care to learn about the discomforts that our patients feel during dental treatment.
 Talk to us in advance when you come in for a procedure and we’ll take extra care while providing treatment to you.
-We will also recommend exercises to help you reduce or prevent gagging.
+We will also recommend exercises to help you reduce or prevent gag reflex.